Kortemme-Lab/loop_modeling/input/README.rst

 Table of Contents
 =================

+full.pdbs
-- *full.pdbs*: The set of all the structures that make up the canonical loop benchmark.
+    The set of all the structures that make up the canonical loop benchmark.
     This benchmark was originally published by Mandell et al. in the paper describing the KIC algorithm.
 This dataset is a subset of the combined Wang et al. and Sellers et al. datasets.

+mini.pdbs
-- *mini.pdbs*: A reduced set of structures that useful for getting a rough view of the performance of an algorithm.
+    A reduced set of structures that useful for getting a rough view of the performance of an algorithm.
 A mix of easy, medium, and hard structures are included in this set.

+ions.pdbs
-- *ions.pdbs*: The set of all structures containing metal ions.
+    The set of all structures containing metal ions.
 In most cases the ions are not located near the loop being sampled.
 This set maybe useful for debugging a protocol that's having a hard time loading ions.

+structures
-- *structures*: The directory containing all the PDB and loop files used by the benchmark.
+    The directory containing all the PDB and loop files used by the benchmark.

+preparation
-- *preparation*: In principle, the directory containing the scripts that were used to prepare the benchmark structures.
+    In principle, the directory containing the scripts that were used to prepare the benchmark structures.
 In practice, these scripts don't work right now and I don't know exactly how the structures were prepared.
 See ``preparation/README.rst`` for more information.

+fragments
-- *fragments*: Fragment files used by some of the protocols (e.g. CCD and KIC with fragments)  These files contain coordinates of peptide fragments in the PDB with sequence similarity to the loops in the benchmark.
+    Fragment files used by some of the protocols (e.g. CCD and KIC with fragments)  These files contain coordinates of peptide fragments in the PDB with sequence similarity to the loops in the benchmark.

 References
 ==========